 Understanding the global chainsaw protection standards is becoming increasingly important as arborists explore work opportunities in different countries and as arborist retailers start shipping outside their home country.

 We thought that it was time to put a comprehensive guide to chainsaw protection standards together.
+Grab your popcorn and read on.

 No one likes making mistakes and when it comes to caring for, choosing or wearing your chainsaw protection, that is no exception.
 Making any mistake can leave room for error and given chainsaw chaps and pants have the potential to save your life – it is important you get it right.